-A New Cold War Brewing Between China and US?
+A New Cold War Brewing Between China and the U.S.?

 There’s been a lot of focus on the so-called ‘new trade war’ between China and the United States.